Operadores de Importancia Vital | Anguita Osorio

 Available Recourses

-• Recourse for Reconsideration: Before ANCI itself, within 30 days from notification of the resolution
+• Reconsideration: Before ANCI itself, within 5 business days of notification (Article 59, Law 19.880)

 • Hierarchical Recourse: Before the Ministry of Interior and Public Security, in lieu of the recourse for reconsideration